upcmd/updocs-content/logs/c0070_vvvv.md

     -Step1:
     current exec runtime vars:
     (*core.Cache)({
+      "up_runtime_task_layer_number": 0,
       "mystory": "  Once when I was six years old I saw a magnificent picture in a book, called True Stories from Nature, about the primeval forest.
 It was a picture of a boa constrictor in the act of swallowing an animal.
 Here is a copy of the drawing.\n\n    boa constrictor swallowing an animal\n  In the book it said: \"Boa constrictors swallow their prey whole, without chewing it.
 After that they are not able to move, and they sleep through the six months that they need for digestion.\"\n\n  I pondered deeply, then, over the adventures of the jungle.
 And after some work with a colored pencil I succeeded in making my first drawing.
 My Drawing Number One.
 It looked something like this:\n\n    Drawing Number One\n    I showed my masterpiece to the grown-ups, and asked them whether the drawing frightened them.\n\n  But they answered: \"Frighten?
 Why should any one be frightened by a hat?\"\n\n  My drawing was not a picture of a hat.
 It was a picture of a boa constrictor digesting an elephant.
 But since the grown-ups were not able to understand it, I made another drawing: I drew the inside of a boa constrictor, so that the grown-ups could see it clearly.
 They always need to have things explained.
-My Drawing Number Two looked like this:w", "up_runtime_task_layer_number": 0
+My Drawing Number Two looked like this:w"
     })

     self: final context exec vars:

     (*core.Cache)({
+      "up_runtime_task_layer_number": 0,
       "mystory": "  Once when I was six years old I saw a magnificent picture in a book, called True Stories from Nature, about the primeval forest.
 It was a picture of a boa constrictor in the act of swallowing an animal.
 Here is a copy of the drawing.\n\n    boa constrictor swallowing an animal\n  In the book it said: \"Boa constrictors swallow their prey whole, without chewing it.
 After that they are not able to move, and they sleep through the six months that they need for digestion.\"\n\n  I pondered deeply, then, over the adventures of the jungle.
 And after some work with a colored pencil I succeeded in making my first drawing.
 My Drawing Number One.
 It looked something like this:\n\n    Drawing Number One\n    I showed my masterpiece to the grown-ups, and asked them whether the drawing frightened them.\n\n  But they answered: \"Frighten?
 Why should any one be frightened by a hat?\"\n\n  My drawing was not a picture of a hat.
 It was a picture of a boa constrictor digesting an elephant.
 But since the grown-ups were not able to understand it, I made another drawing: I drew the inside of a boa constrictor, so that the grown-ups could see it clearly.
 They always need to have things explained.
-My Drawing Number Two looked like this:w", "up_runtime_task_layer_number": 0
+My Drawing Number Two looked like this:w"
     })

     cmd( 1):